leukemia-kispi/HiChIP-Analysis/HiChIP.md

 # Dovetail HiChIP

 Example presented here are based on data generated with the adapted Dovetail MNase-HiChIP kit.
-The TCF3::HLF fusion protein was targeted with [TCF3 antibody from Cell signaling](https://www.cellsignal.com/products/primary-antibodies/e2a-d2b1-rabbit-mab/12258?site-search-type=Products&N=4294956287&Ntt=e2a&fromPage=plp) in the HAL-01 TCF3::HLF positive leukemia cell line CRISPR engineered to knockout wild type TCF3 expression and interfere with fusion protein targeted pulldown.
+The TCF3::HLF fusion protein was targeted with [TCF3 antibody from Cell signaling](https://www.cellsignal.com/products/primary-antibodies/e2a-d2b1-rabbit-mab/12258?site-search-type=Products&N=4294956287&Ntt=e2a&fromPage=plp).
+Chromatin originated from the HAL-01 TCF3::HLF positive leukemia cell line CRISPR engineered to knockout wild type TCF3 expression and prevent interference with fusion protein targeted pulldown.

-The initial input files needed
+Initial input files needed:
-- Reference genome fasta file (can be dowloaded from [GCA_000001405.15_GRCh38_no_alt_analysis_set]https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/)
+- Reference genome fasta file (can be downloaded from [GCA_000001405.15_GRCh38_no_alt_analysis_set](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/)
 - Black list for known artifact regions (Provided in the 0.BlackList directory)
 - HiChIP sequencing files

 >[!Note]
->Intermediery files will be generated that may be needed as inputs for dowstream procedures.
+>Intermediery files will be generated that are required inputs for dowstream procedures.

-## Install  dependecies from Dovetail-Genomics Script
+## Install dependecies for Dovetail-Genomics pipeline

 Clone source code from dovetail-genomics and pull juicertools.jar (can be moved into dovetails-genomics HiChIP directory):